 The second important topic which you will study in this chapter is pressure.

-For example: Gas or liquid inside a container exerts force on walls of the container.
+For example Gas or liquid inside a container exerts force on walls of the container.
 This force per unit area of the container is called pressure.
-When we put a hole on the container gas or liquid leaks out.
+When we put a hole in the container gas or liquid leaks out.
 This indicates liquids or gases are exerting pressure on walls of the container.
-This example is also given in ncert grade 8 chapter11 This is depicted by the below figure.
+This example is also given in NCERT grade 8 chapter11 This is depicted by the below figure.

 Another topic introduced by NCERT grade 8 Science Chapter 11 Forces and Pressure is atmospheric pressure.
 The pressure exerted by air around us is known as atmospheric pressure.
 The value of atmospheric pressure is very large, but our body is not experiencing it because the pressure inside our bodies is also equal to the atmospheric pressure and balances the pressure from outside

 The main topics of NCERT Class 8 Science Chapter 11 that is forces and pressure are listed below:

 11.4.
 A Force can Change the State of Motion

 11.5.
 Force can Change the Shape of an Object

 11.7.
 Non-contact Forces